microsoft/WinAppDriver/README.md

 5. If the test app is installed on the remote machine run your test script and see the results!

 ## C# Samples
 1. see Samples/C# in this github project.
+Take a look at https://www.youtube.com/watch?v=XAJVpvaEchY for a walkthrough of the c# calculator sample.
 Open one of the test solutions with Visual Studio 2015.
 For example, pull and open `CalculatorTest.sln` under [CalculatorTest](https://github.com/Microsoft/WinAppDriver/tree/master/Samples/C%23/CalculatorTest)
 2. In Visual Studio 2015 with the test solution open build the test and select **Test > Run > All Tests**

 ## Java Samples